LibX-Library-of-Alexandria/LibX/README.md

 <img src="https://recordit.co/YxedWiWqz1.gif">

 #### Additional Notes
+* Our updated design for the app reverted to a previous version, will address in last Sprint
 * Code for the Movie and Screen Details Screen needs to be debugged (error with optionals)